-c. forequarter amputation (complete amputation of the humerus, scapula and clavicle) or shoulder disarticulation
+- c. forequarter amputation (complete amputation of the humerus, scapula and clavicle) or shoulder disarticulation; - d. hindquarter amputation (hemipelvectomy by trans-section at sacroiliac joint, or partial pelvectomy); - e. hip disarticulation (complete amputation of the femur);

-- d. hindquarter amputation (hemipelvectomy by trans-section at sacroiliac joint, or partial pelvectomy) - e. hip disarticulation (complete amputation of the femur), or - f. 'short' transfemoral amputation as defined by the loss of 65 per cent or more of the length of the femur.
+- f. 'short' transfemoral amputation as defined by the loss of 65 per cent or more of the length of the femur; - g. brachial plexus avulsion or rupture resulting in partial or total paralysis; or - h. an equivalent impairment to any of the injuries described in (c) to (g) above.